carissalow/rapids/docs/usage/installation.rst

 Linux (tested on Ubuntu 16.04)
 ------------------------------

 #.
-Install dependenies (Homebrew - if not installed):
+Install dependencies (Homebrew - if not installed):

     - ``sudo apt-get install libmariadb-client-lgpl-dev libxml2-dev libssl-dev``
     - Install brew_ for linux and add the following line to ~/.bashrc: ``export PATH=$HOME/.linuxbrew/bin:$PATH``